 One last thing before I could start painting with Behr chalk paint, I primed the buffet with my favorite clear primer (clear shellac) that blocks the wood and stain from bleeding through the paint.

 Repairing and prepping this piece for paint was a beast!!
+Learn more about how to prepare furniture for painting in this post.
 But it’s finally time to paint!!

 I decided to try spraying the Behr chalk paint, so I mixed up the paint and then dumped it through a paint filter and into my paint sprayer container.